ve3wwg/stm32f103c8t6/README.md

     4. Do NOT compile FreeRTOS, since portions of it will be copied to your project subdirectory for further customization.
 Each project is capable of running a different FreeRTOS configuration.

+    All of this is explained in the book.

 TEST EXAMPLES:
 --------------